bonterebon/address_book_auto/README.md

-This project aim is to train automation skills.
+This project's aim is to train automation skills.

 I use next technologies stack:
 - python